December 19, 2019

 High Scalability – NAKIVO Backup & Replication is easy to scale out as your business grows, both vertically and horizontally.
 Depending on your needs, you can provide more resources to the product or distribute its components across locations, or both.

 NAKIVO Backup & Replication allows you to run data protection jobs both on schedule and on demand, with basically no need for manual effort once the process has been set up.
-Request a live demo by one of our engineers or download a full-featured free trial today and see our solution in action and appreciate its advantages for your infrastructure .
+Request a live demo by one of our engineers or download Free Trial today and see our solution in action and appreciate its advantages for your infrastructure .